Kaniela Ing

-Mark Kaniela Saito Ing (born December 24, 1988) is an American politician and community organizer who was a member of the Hawaii House of Representatives from the 11th District, representing south Maui from November 7, 2012 until November 6, 2018.
+Mark Kaniela Saito Ing (born December 24, 1988) is an American politician and community organizer who was a member of the Hawaii House of Representatives from the 11th District, representing south Maui from November 7, 2012, until November 6, 2018.
 He unsuccessfully ran to represent Hawaii's 1st District in the U.S. House of Representatives in the 2018 federal election.

-Ing currently serves as Climate Justice Director for People’s Action where he leads national campaigns to combat climate change.
-He serves on various coalitions including the Green New Deal Network, the United National Frontline Table, Climate Power Advisory Board, and the Hawai’i Community Bail Fund’s board of directors.
+Since January 2023, Ing has served as national director for the Green New Deal Network.
+Ing has also served as Climate Justice Director for People’s Action where he leads national campaigns to combat climate change.
+He serves on various coalitions including the United National Frontline Table, Climate Power Advisory Board, and the Hawai’i Community Bail Fund’s board of directors.

 Early life

 Ing was born and raised in Hawaii.
 Ing attended Kamehameha Schools Maui, Maui Community College, the University of Hawaii at Manoa, and American University in Washington D.C.
 Ing served as UH student-body president, as a neighborhood board member, and has worked in various capacities with Hawaii's business, government, and the non-profit sectors prior to assuming public office.

 Ing's father died when Ing was a child.
 Ing worked as a harvester in the pineapple fields as a young teenager.